jca02266/lha/README.md

 It can handle large files (over 2G) if your system supports it.
 (configure script will provide you with the appropriate compiler options).

-However, to support large files on HP-UX 11.0, you need to use
+However, to support large files on HP-UX 11.0, you need to use the:

 ```
 CC="cc -Ae +DA2.0W"